Learn all about planes in the Amazing Airplanes book read aloud.

 What’s It About?

-You are exposed to luggage check in, the flight crew, plane parts, and so much more.
+You are exposed to luggage check-in, the flight crew, plane parts, and so much more.

 This section is such a value add for kids to gain a deeper understanding of what key elements make up an airplane.

-Now let’s dive into the sight words your child is exposed to.
+Next, let’s dive into the sight words your child is exposed to.

-Sight Words to Know for Beginners
+Beginner Sight Words to Know

-They are words we teach our young readers to know by heart (sight words like you, me, the).
+To put it simply, sight words are words we teach our young readers to know by heart.

-Throughout “Amazing Planes” your child is introduced to the following Pre-K sight words:
+Throughout Amazing Airplanes your child is introduced to the following Pre-K sight words: